 Any security intrusion, virus or other breach may also compromise confidential information stored by the Bytes Group (see paragraph 3.1 of this Part 1, "Breaches in the security of electronic and other confidential information collected, processed, stored and transmitted by the Bytes Group may give rise to significant liabilities and reputational damage").
-Whilst the Bytes Group has not been subject to any material events of IT disruption in the five years prior to the date of this Registration Document, the Directors and the Proposed Directors believe that the risk of cyber security breaches (such as viruses, ransomware, denial-of-service attacks, hacking attempts or other unauthorised use of the Bytes Group's computers or networks) is likely to continue to increase over time.
+Whilst the Bytes Group has not been subject to any material events of IT disruption in the five years prior to the date of this Prospectus, the Directors believe that the risk of cyber security breaches (such as viruses, ransomware, denial-of-service attacks, hacking attempts or other unauthorised use of the Bytes Group's computers or networks) is likely to continue to increase over time.